fuzzdb-project/fuzzdb/README.md

 # How to Use fuzzdb #

-  * The most immediate, hands-on way is to use they payload files for web security testing with Burp Proxy's [intruder](http://portswigger.net/intruder/) module.
+  * The easiest way is with OWASP Zap proxy, FuzzDB is available as a plugin. (https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project).
+You could also use they payload files for web security testing with Burp Proxy's [intruder](http://portswigger.net/intruder/) module.
 The regex/errors.txt file can be loaded to [pattern match the server responses](https://github.com/fuzzdb-project/fuzzdb/wiki/regexerrors).
   * Use the patterns to test web services.
   * Use the patterns as malicious input payloads for testing non-HTTP network aware application with custom fuzzing tools.
   * Use the patterns as malicious input payloads for testing GUI or command line software with standard test automation tools.
   * Incorporate the patterns into Open Source software, or into your own commercial product.
   * Use the patterns in training materials and documentation.

 # Latest news #